evandisoft/decjs/Readme.md

 )

 // The references to the input and the button were copied over to the 'eles' object automatically.
-// 's' is a proxy object that handl's 'set property' calls in a special way. eles.doneButton.onclick=function(){
+// 's' is a proxy object that handle's 'set property' calls in a special way. eles.doneButton.onclick=function(){
     decjs.body(
         c.div(